dotnet/aspire-samples/samples/StandaloneDashboard/README.md

 1. The console app launches, downloads information about all Pokemon and then exits.
 2. View the Aspire dashboard at http://localhost:18888 to see app telemetry.
     1. View structured logs to see the list of downloaded Pokemon.
     2. View traces to see HTTP requests made.
     3. View metrics to see numeric data about the app such as average HTTP request duration.

+## Configure OpenTelemetry

+The telemetry export endpoint is configured with the `OTEL_EXPORTER_OTLP_ENDPOINT` setting.
+This value is set to `http://localhost:4317` in the sample's appsettings.json file.
+Removing the `OTEL_EXPORTER_OTLP_ENDPOINT` value disables exporting telemetry.